Fiserv/banking-hub/docs/getting-started/know-our-standard-api-structure.md

 **Request URL = Host URL + API path**

 To get Host URL, go to API key section of your Workspace.
-And API path along with the method (POST or PUT) is listed under the API Explorer section of that API on Developer Studio.
+The API path along with the method (POST or PUT) is listed under the API Explorer section of that API on Fiserv Developer Studio.
-Refer following example to construct a request URL for AcctAdd API:
+Refer the following example to construct a request URL for **AcctAdd** API:

 ![image](https://user-images.githubusercontent.com/81968767/220958005-84e01e43-ff91-4240-a1d7-0e4a888655d5.png)

-If Host URL of the product is https://cert.api.fiservapps.com/banking/efx/v1/, then request URL will be:
+If host URL of the product is https://cert.api.fiservapps.com/banking/efx/v1/, then request URL will be:

 ![image](https://user-images.githubusercontent.com/81968767/220958136-563f1974-a241-42e5-886c-e00e5af08ce0.png)